zoe-codez/home-assistant.io/source/_integrations/switcher_kis.markdown

 ## Lights

-For Switcher light control devices (Switcher Runner S11, Switcher Runner S12) the integration allows you to control its lights on/off state.
+For Switcher light control devices (Switcher Runner S11, Switcher Runner S12, and Switcher Lights), the integration allows you to control its lights on/off state.

 ## Sensors